 Massachusetts General Hospital, founded in 1811, is Harvard Medical School's original teaching hospital.
-Affiliated hospitals in the Partners HealthCare System include the Brigham and Women's Hospital, Dana Faber Cancer Institute, North Shore Medical Center, and several community hospitals.
+Affiliated hospitals in the Mass General Brigham include the Brigham and Women's Hospital, Dana Faber Cancer Institute, Salem Hospital, and several community hospitals.
 Find information on the hospital overview page.

 The Mass General Pathology Department staff provides pathology services for the Massachusetts Eye and Ear Infirmary, Cambridge Hospital, Shriner's Hospital for Children, Spaulding Rehabilitation Hospital, and Harvard and MIT Health Services.
 Learn more about Mass General Pathology.

 The Anatomic Pathology laboratories occupy 30,000 square feet on six floors of the Warren Building and one floor of the adjacent Blake Building.
 The combined Clinical Laboratories are located mainly in the contiguous Jackson and Gray Buildings.
 The Immunopathology and Electron Microscopy Units are located on the fifth Floor of the Warren Building.
 Research space includes over 40,000 square feet divided among four main facilities at Mass General, Charlestown, and Charles River Plaza.

 Anatomic Pathology uses the Sunquest CoPathPlus computer system for specimen and data management.
 The Clinical Laboratories use the Misys system.
 All anatomic and clinical laboratory results are available on the Mass General Brigham electronic medical record suite, EPIC.
 Each resident has a personal computer at their desk.
 An additional twenty-five computers are available for the use of the residents.
 All computers are equipped to access CoPath and EPIC and additional clinical and research information tools.